Earth Day Summit 2019 - His Creation, Ours to Care For!

 Ontario Conference leaders recognized that as Seventh-day Adventists we must be at the forefront of promoting practical environmental stewardship and a biblical creation account.
 After all, we observe the Sabbath because it reminds us that God created our world (Exodus 20:11).
 He has also given us the responsibility for caring for it (Gen 2:15).

-Thus, in just three months, on Earth Day, April 21, 2019, the Ontario Conference of Seventh-day Adventists is sponsoring the first-ever ‘Earth Day Summit,’ a major community event at the Toronto International Center that will highlight the scientific evidence for God’s intricate design and creation in nature.
+Thus, on Earth Day, April 21, 2019, the Ontario Conference of Seventh-day Adventists is sponsoring the first-ever ‘Earth Day Summit,’ a major community event at the Toronto International Center that will highlight the scientific evidence for God’s intricate design and creation in nature.
 This evidence will be presented in the context of our responsibility as guardians of the environment.

 At the Earth Day Summit, Canadian and international scientists—including representatives from the General Conference Geoscience Research Institute—will explain with evidence from within their own diverse scientific disciplines why they believe in the biblical account of our origins.